 The most common aperiodic hang is a Sweep Hang.
 Here DP sweeps across the data, going back and forth.
 It will extend the sequence at one or both ends while doing so.
 This causes the sequence to grow, which means that it takes increasingly more time to traverse the sequence, which is why the hang is not periodic.

-Sweep Hangs require two loops.
-One loop moves DP to the right.
-The sweep ends when this loop exits.
-The program then executes the other loop, which moves DP leftwards.
-In between both loops the program may execute some transition instructions.
+Sweep Hangs require at a minimum two Sweep Loops.
+One sweep loop moves DP to the right.
+This loop exits when the sweep reaches the end of the sweep body.
+The program then starts executing the other sweep loop, which moves DP leftwards.
+In between both sweep loops the program may execute some transition instructions.
 Figure 1 shows a typical example of a Sweep Hang.

 There are several characteristics that can be used to classify sweeps: how the sweeped sequence grows, how the sweeped sequence changes during each sweep, and how the sweep is implemented by one or more loops.